Startup investors: who, what and where to find them

 Alongside traditional networking, you can also make contact with potential investors through angel investor networks and organisations.

 You can enter an accelerator if your startup already has a working product or service that would appeal to potential investors.
-Anyone can apply to join a startup accelerator, but places are limited, and there’s a high level of competition.
+Anyone can apply to join but places are often limited, and competition is high.

 There are nearly 200 such accelerators in the UK, including PwC Scale Programmes, Upscale and Entrepreneur First.

-Though in order for your company to qualify for SEIS, you’ll need to ensure that your company is established in the UK and has been trading for less than two years.
+Though in order for your company to qualify for SEIS, you’ll need to ensure that your company is established in the UK and has been trading for less than three years.

 In terms of finding SEIS investors, there are venture capital firms in the UK with SEIS-specific funds.
 ARIE Capital, Committed Capital and Draper Espirit are some of the biggest SEIS investors in the UK.